World Scout Jamboree

 When will information on the 2023 Jamboree be available?

-We have preserved the webpages relating to the 2019 Jamboree for you interest; however, please note that the precise details may change for the next Jamboree.
+We have preserved the webpages relating to the 2019 Jamboree for your interest; however, please note that the precise details may be different to the 2023 Jamboree in Korea

 Where was the last Jamboree?